bormaxi8080/bormaxi8080/resume/bormaxi_resume_tech_EN.md

 - Linux (Ubuntu, Debian, Kali, Amazon Linux, Arch Linux, Parrot OS, Mikrotik OS, CentOS, FreeBSD), MacOS, Windows, Virtualization (VirtualBox, Vagrant, VMWare), Docker - at the level of normal, advanced in places, DevOps.
 I have a talent to install and configure any software so that it works on any systems and configurations
 - Some frameworks & tools for highload, queuing, mutli threading, multi processing, sharding, etc. for building optimal technical solutions
 - Maltego, Shodan, Telepathy, Sherlock, theHarvester, SpiderFoot, Metasploit, Huginn, and more OSINT frameworks & tools to realize investigations for various resources
-- Selenium, Puppeteer, Apify, Playwright, Crawlee and at different times a bunch of all sorts of exotics, mainly integration, for parsing, scraping, crawling and data enrichment
+- Selenium, Puppeteer and at different times a bunch of all sorts of exotics for parsing, scraping, crawling and data enrichment
 - Various protocols related to e-mail (POP3, IMAP, MTA logs, verification and validation of addresses through various services, mass mailings)

 ## Work experience

-### Dec 2021 - Present, Python, Node.js, Perl Developer & Investigator (OSINT), NDA, outside russia
+### Dec 2021 - Present, OSINT Investigator, Python/Ruby/JS/Perl Developer, NDA, outside russia

 I develop backends and various automations on Python, Ruby, Node.js, Perl.
 I do some server logic, REST API, imports, exports, data parsing, scrapers, data enrichment and other tricky things for OSINT activities and investigations.